 Transitioning From Other Tests

-If your program still uses the old University of Michigan EPT, there is a table that shows how scores on the Michigan EPT correspond to scores on the 100-item University of Michigan EPT in the EPT Administration Manual.
-This makes it easy for programs to transition from the older version to the new test.
+If your program still uses the old University of Michigan EPT, there is a table in the EPT Administration Manual that shows how scores on the Michigan EPT correspond to scores on the 100-item University of Michigan EPT.
+This makes it easy for programs to transition from the older version to the current Michigan EPT.
 If your program used Compass ESL, contact us for guidance.

 - No complex preregistration needed—students can enter their information when they arrive to take the test

 - Supported and backed by Michigan Language Assessment research

 - Simple system requirements: a student can take the test on any computer with headphones and an up-to-date web browser

 - Easy-to-navigate interface for the test taker: test sections are clearly marked, with separate time limits and instructions provided